To Book a Taxi

-We also ensure that our drivers have geographical knowledge and map reading skills, for the entire metropolitan area.
+We also ensure that our drivers have geographical knowledge, for the entire metropolitan area.
 We also orient our drivers on helping clients with special needs with sensitivity and care, and we require drivers to maintain high standards of cleanliness, both in the appearance as well as the cleanliness of the vehicle, both inside and out.

 We are proud to be known as an innovative and progressive company focused on operators as both business partners and key customers.
 As part of this goal, we are committed to helping members of minority cultures do well.
 In Montgomery County, we have a significant number of minority operators with language fluency in both English and in Ethiopian Amharic, Farsi, Arabic, French, and Spanish.

 And to ensure that we retain the drivers we contract, we provide them with high levels of service, holding regular driver meetings to maintain open communications, identify and correct problems, and continue to work together to improve service.